kirkpatrickprice/windows-audit-scripts/kpwinaudit/README.md

 Additionally, `git commits` are also signed and validated by GitHub.
 Check the commit message to confirm that the commit is "verified."

 ## Installation
-**NOTE: DO NOT RIGHT-CLICK/SAVE AS on the file above to download the PowerShell script.
-If you do, you'll receive an HTML page that will generate lots of errors when you run it.**
+<span style="color:red">**NOTE: DO NOT RIGHT-CLICK/SAVE AS on the file above to download the PowerShell script.
+If you do, you'll receive an HTML page that will generate lots of errors when you run it.**</span>

 Installation is as simple as copying or cloning the PowerShell script to your system.